 Besides bringing your camera and a selection of lenses, your gear selection will revolve around when you are visiting.
 While we know that in most of Arizona the temperature gets pretty hot, and that it’s hot for most of the year, the reality is that northern Arizona and especially the Grand Canyon are not like the rest of the state.
 Please be sure to take note of the type of weather you could have while visiting the Grand Canyon.

-Temperatures on the rim of the canyon can be range from summer highs in the low 90°s to winter lows well below freezing.
+Temperatures on the rim of the canyon can be range from summer highs in the low 90s to winter lows well below freezing.
 This is due to the elevation on the canyon’s rim.
-The South Rim is ranges from 6,700′ 7,500′ feet, and the North Rim ranges from 8,000′ to 8,803′ at it’s highest point, Point Imperial.
+The altitude above sea-level on the South Rim ranges from 6,700 to 7,500 feet (2,040 to 2,290 meters), and on the North Rim it ranges from 8,000 to 8,803 feet (2,440 to 2,685 meters).
 The high altitude keeps things relatively cool, and quite pleasant during most of the summer.

 During the summer months, the high temperatures can be in the 80s (27-32°C), with early morning temperatures occasionally dipping into the 40s (4-9°C).
 June is the hottest month at the canyon, and temperatures can get into the 90°s.
 Due to the high altitude there is less atmosphere to block out the sun.
 Be sure to bring a sunhat and plenty of sunscreen.
 The sun is intense here and you can get a sunburn very quickly.